pluralsight/guides/everything-you-need-to-know-about-json/article.md

 ## An elegant solution

 [JSON](https://app.pluralsight.com/library/courses/json-csharp-jsondotnet-getting-started/table-of-contents) is an especially elegant solution to serialisation.
-It’s effectively language agnostic, yet it directly works with values that we actually have in a our programs.
+It’s effectively language agnostic, yet it directly works with values that we actually have in our programs.
 The JSON format is derived from JavaScript syntax, which is a lot like C syntax, so programmers generally find it easy to read and edit the serialised data directly, and we don’t have to reference schemas to do it.

 ### JSON everywhere